eric-wagner/thRSAhold/README.md

 # Threshold RSA Encryption Library

 ThRSAhold is a compact Python library that implements a hybrid RSA threshold encryption scheme for arbitrary plaintext length.
+Encryption can performed with common fast cryptographic libraries (see the [README](./openssl/README.md) in the ```openssl``` directory for a compatible C implementation based on openssl).

 Threshold encryption is an asymmetric encryption scheme where a *public key* is used to encrypt a plaintext message.
 However, there exist no single *private key* to decrypt an encrypted message.
 Instead, the decryption requires the collaboration at least *k* of private key share holders, where *k* and the total number of key share holders *l* is defined during key generation.